 Some of these room-only discounts can be converted to a package, which we do not recommend.
 The only difference with booking a package is that you’re locking yourself into paying more for park tickets and other vacation components, meaning you can’t use our Money-Saving Tips for Buying Walt Disney World Tickets or other strategies for saving.

-In addition to the standard varying rates of the discount depending on precise travel dates, some of these room-only discounts have incredibly limited availability, especially the room-only offer with peak travel dates.
+Finally, some words of warning and generalized commentary.
+In addition to the standard varying rates of the discount depending on precise travel dates, some room-only discounts have incredibly limited availability, especially room-only offers with peak travel dates.
 Don’t be surprised if you search for an otherwise qualifying hotel and are unable to book the discount due to zero availability.

 In our searches, there are a number of situations close to holidays where these “discounts” would actually cost more, due to zero availability in standard rooms, meaning you have to upgrade to a room with a view, suite, or Club Level room.
 In other situations, there’s just nothing, period, so Disney’s site recommends upgrading resorts.
 (Such helpful suggestions for “saving” money!)